 We had dinner with college friends last week.
 Friends we hadn’t seen for a while, but who continue to delightfully cross our paths for 40 years.
+What a sisterhood and brotherhood, these friends are.

 Driving home I marveled – how time and distance separate us, yet once together we chat, giggle and share like old times.
 Immediately we are back on each other’s wavelength listening and caring.